BIOS3010/Module-3-pairwise-alignment/README.md

 !
 Explain why the matrix needs to be initialized like this
 ```

-Now, the nested loop needed to access the elements in the matrix will be like this:
+Here are the building blocks you need to make an implementation of the Needleman-Wunsch (and Smith-Waterman) algorithm for filling out the alignment matrix:

 ```python
 for i in range(1,n+1):